Voronenko/winfiles/Readme.md

 ```

-# Getting connection from linux up
+# Getting connection from linux up - option A - using powershell over ssh transport

 If for whatever reasons you want to connect interactively from linux box, things get more complicated.